mengdanzhu/LatentExplainer/README.md

 # LatentExplainer

-This repository is the official implementation of "LatentExplainer: Explaining Latent Representations in Deep Generative Models with Multi-modal Foundation Models".
+This repository is the official implementation of "LatentExplainer: Explaining Latent Representations in Deep Generative Models with Multimodal Large Language Models".

 <img src="main_figure.png" >